 - Addis: Activist and organizer in Chicago who organizes around disability justice and black liberation.

-Funmilola presented a poem dedicated to little Black girls entitles Black Girl Fly
+Funmilola presented a poem dedicated to little Black girls entitled Black Girl Fly.

 Imagine little black girl maybe 9 maybe 10